 Platform content moderation pressures intensify

-In addition, Large platforms face complex safety challenges at scale.
+Large platforms face complex safety challenges at scale.
 Millions of daily interactions require constant monitoring and enforcement.
 Additionally, abusers evolve tactics to evade detection.

 As a result, transparency becomes essential.
 Parents need plain-language explanations of controls and their limits.
 Furthermore, default settings should reduce exposure to risky contact and content.